STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 Note that, on MacOsX, if the executable target is configured using the `MACOSX_BUNDLE` option, only the `bin` directory is created into this bundle and it contains the relocatable `.app` bundle.
 If the option `MACOSX_BUNDLE` is not given, the executable will not be a bundled MacOs `.app` but a command line application and will be installed as any application on Linux.

-The resources associated to an application are installed using the [installTargetResources](#installTargetResources).
+The resources associated to an application are installed using the [`installTargetResources`](#installTargetResources).

 ## Configuring client and extension libraries
 ### Configuring the library target